losrobbos/data-modeling-guide/relationship-types/README.md

 Why?

-In case we want to add or delete a todo, we can simply remove it.
+In case we want to add or delete a todo, we can simply add / remove it into the todo collection.
+And are done.
 We do not need to update the user model.

 But in case we use the array of related todo IDs on the parent schema (=User), we always need to update the user model too after each creation / deletion of a todo.
 So this we we always need to do multiple database operations.